onflow/flow/agendas/2026/sprint-kickoff/Flow-Sprint-Kickoff-08-28-2026.md

 **Done Last Sprint**

-- Working version of prototype deployed to staging and testing started with OctopusRodeo team.
+- Continued work on the prototype and testing started with OctopusRodeo team - focusing on the multi-agent loop support.
+- Created product risk board to drive our stretegic direction.

 **This Sprint**

-- Improve the process of iterating on the spec build.
-- Discuss the tokenomics of stake allocation for agents that successfully deliver spec build and start implementing the contracts once we agree on the approach.
+- Complete the loop support.
+- In parallel to the prototype improvements de-risk the product strategy.